rafaelpivatto/bootcamp-rocketseat/gobarber/README.md

 To create a new migration

-- yarn sequelize migration:create --name=<migration-name>
+- yarn sequelize migration:create --name=migration-name

 To run migration